speedy005/Foreca/README.md

 This screen displays a table of **all lunar phases for the next 12 months**, starting from the next month.
 For each phase you see:

 - Month and year
-- Icon of the moon phase (using the same 101‑icon set as the main screen)
+- Icon of the moon phase (using the same 101‑icon set as the master screen)
 - Phase name (e.g. "Full Moon")
 - Day of the month
 - Time (in UTC)